Tracial approximate divisibility and stable rank one: Examples

-We now present an example of unital separable simple non-elementary exact (but non-nuclear) \CA\ that has stable rank one, a unique tracial state, strict comparison, and $0$-almost divisible Cuntz semigroup, and admits a unital embedding of the Jiang-Su algebra ${\cal Z}$, but is not tracially approximately divisible. \begin{exm}
+We now present an example of unital non-elementary separable simple exact (but non-nuclear) \CA\ that has stable rank one, a unique tracial state, strict comparison, and $0$-almost divisible Cuntz semigroup, and contains a unital embedded copy of the Jiang-Su algebra ${\cal Z}$, but is not tracially approximately divisible. \begin{exm}

 Let $C_r^*(\mathbb{F}_\infty)$ be the reduced group $C^*$-algebra of the free group on countably infinitely many generators.
-It is well known that $C_r^*(\mathbb{F}_\infty)$ is a unital infinite-dimensional simple separable $C^*$-algebra with a unique tracial state $\tau$.
+It is well known that $C_r^*(\mathbb{F}_\infty)$ is a unital infinite-dimensional separable simple $C^*$-algebra with a unique tracial state $\tau$.
 It is also well known that $C_r^*(\mathbb{F}_\infty)$ is exact.
 Moreover, $C_r^*(\mathbb{F}_\infty)$ has stable rank one (\cite{DHR}) and has strict comparison for positive elements (see \cite[Proposition~6.3.2]{Rl1}).
 Hence, the Cuntz semigroup of $C_r^*(\mathbb{F}_\infty)$ is almost divisible by \cite[Corollary~8.12]{T20}.
-By \cite[Proposition~6.3.1]{Rl1}, The Jiang-Su algebra ${\cal Z}$ can be unitally embedded into $C_r^*(\mathbb{F}_\infty).$ On the other hand, the group von Neumann algebra $L(\mathbb{F}_\infty)$ does not have Property $\Gamma$ (see, for example, \cite[Theorem A.7.2]{SS08}).
+By \cite[Proposition~6.3.1]{Rl1}, The Jiang-Su algebra ${\cal Z}$ can be unitally embedded into $C_r^*(\mathbb{F}_\infty).$ On the other hand, the group von Neumann algebra $L(\mathbb{F}_\infty)$ does not have property $\Gamma$ (see, for example, \cite[Theorem A.7.2]{SS08}).
 It follows from Proposition \ref{TAD-Gamma-F816} that $C_r^*(\mathbb{F}_\infty)$ can not be tracially approximately divisible. \end{exm}

-We would like to add a dichotomy to the conclusion of the following result of Ma and Wu.
+From a recent result of Ma and Wu in \cite{MW20} on groupoid $C^*$-algebras, let us restate the following.

-\begin{thm}{(c.f.\cite[Theorem~9.7]{MW20}}) Let $G$ be a locally compact, second countable and Hausdorff étale minimal groupoid on a compact metrizable space.
+\begin{thm}{\rm(c.f.\cite[Theorem~9.7]{MW20})} Let $G$ be a locally compact, second countable and Hausdorff étale minimal groupoid on a compact metrizable space without isolated points.
 Suppose $G$ is almost elementary.
-Then $C_r^*(G)$ is unital, simple, separable, tracially ${\cal Z}$-absorbing, and, is either purely infinite, or has stable rank one. \end{thm}
+Then $C_r^*(G)$ is unital, separable, simple, tracially ${\cal Z}$-absorbing, and, is either purely infinite, or has stable rank one. \end{thm}